Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 <sup>(6)</sup> *[loss](https://bigghis.github.io/AI-appunti/guide/loss/intro.html?highlight=loss%20function#output-loss-functions){:target="_blank" rel="noopener"} is a measure of how well the model is performing.
 It is used to guide the training process and improve the model's performance.*

-<sup>(7)</sup> *[attention](https://bigghis.github.io/AI-appunti/guide/nn/attention.html){:target="_blank" rel="noopener"} is a mechanism in neural networks that allows the model to focus on relevant parts of the input data.
-It is used in [transformer models](https://arxiv.org/abs/1706.03762){:target="_blank" rel="noopener"} to process sequences of tokens in parallel, allowing the model to learn relationships between words and phrases in a more efficient way.*

 #### DeepSpeed Configuration